 In DANISH, the base-generated position of the particle (as part of the complement of the verb) is to the right of the verb.
 The only way for it to precede the verb is to be incorporated into the verb, in which case it is non-separable.

 As it is clearly a lexical property of a given particle verb whether the particle must, may, or may not be incorporated into the verb, it now follows that those particles that may appear preverbally in non-V2 contexts are exactly the same that may appear preverbally in V2 contexts (in both cases they are the ones that may be incorporated).

 Also in an OV-language like GERMAN, for a particle to precede the verb in a V2 context is a clear sign of incorporation.
 For a particle to precede the verb in a non-V2 context in German, however, does not indicate whether incorporation has taken place or not, because both incorporated and non-incorporated verb particles may precede the verb in an OV-language.
-It is therefore possible to take separable particles not to be incorporated into the verb even when they precede the verb in non-V2 contexts, as in (40d) and (41d).
-If separable particle verbs do not form a V°, we can appeal to the ban on empty categories inside a X°-constituents (Baker 1988:73) and avoid an appeal to excorporation as an explanation for (39a) and (42a), i.e. V2 leaving a particle behind, which was suggested e.g. in Roberts (1991:215), and criticised in Schwartz & Vikner (1996:49), because excorporation leaves us without an explanation e.g. why clitics then have to come along when their verbs move in the Romance languages or for why there could exist a class of non-separable particles that have to come along when their verbs move in the Germanic languages.
+It is therefore possible to take separable particles not to be incorporated into the verb even when they precede the verb in non-V2 contexts, as in (42d) and (43d).

 Furthermore, only if separable particle verbs do not form a V°, can we accommodate the participial and infinitival data in section 6 above, and the topicalisation data in section 7 above.

-If YIDDISH is also assumed to be an OV-language, we have an explanation for why particles that do not incorporate into the verb in V2 contexts, (39b) and (42b), nevertheless occur preverbally in non-V2 contexts, (40e) and (41e): This is where they are base-generated.
-If Yiddish was a VO-language, it would be a mystery why particles that do not incorporate during V2 are possible preverbally, cf. that this is not possible in Scandinavian.
+If YIDDISH is also assumed to be an OV-language, we have an explanation for why particles that do not incorporate into the verb in V2 contexts, (41b) and (46b), nevertheless occur preverbally in non-V2 contexts, (42e) and (43e): This is where they are base-generated.
+Had Yiddish been a VO-language, it would be a mystery why particles that do not incorporate during V2 are possible preverbally, cf. that this is not possible in Scandinavian.

-After the comparison of Yiddish not only with German but also with Danish, I would like to suggest that we have actually seen what a language looks like that has the characteristics that Diesing (1997) ascribes to Yiddish: When the particle is preverbal, it is incorporated (the whole particle verb is a V°), and when the particle is postverbal, it is not incorporated (the particle verb is not a V° , but only a V^{}).
+After the comparison of Yiddish not only with German but also with Danish, I would like to suggest that we have actually seen what a language looks like that has the characteristics that Diesing (1997) ascribes to Yiddish: When the particle is preverbal, it is incorporated (the whole particle verb is a V°), and when the particle is postverbal, it is not incorporated (the particle verb is not a V°, but only a V).
 This language, however, is not Yiddish, but Danish.